Nididhyasitavyah - the deep pondering of self (atman), whereupon the Self (Brahman) become known

 The underlying idea of dhyana, though not the word itself, is found already in the Rig-Veda (see dhi, brahman).
 The expression dhyana is first to be met in the Upanishadic literature, starting with the archaic Chandogya-Upanishad (7.6.1,2; 7.1; 26,1) and Kaushitaki- Upanishad (3.2 3 4 6).
 In the Brihadaranyaka-Upanishad (4.5.6), which is generally held to be the earliest scripture of this genre, the verbal form nididhyasitavyah ("to be contemplated") is used in the sense of deeply pondering the Self (atman), whereupon the Self becomes known.

-It is in the Chandogya (7.6.1) that we read "meditation is more than thought (citta)," and that "the earth meditates as it were (iva), the heavens meditate as it were, the waters meditate as it were, the mountains meditate as it were, deities and humans meditate as it were."
+It is in the Chandogya (7.6.1) that we read "meditation is more than thought (citta)," and that "The earth meditates as it were (iva), the heavens meditate as it were, the waters meditate as it were, the mountains meditate as it were, deities and humans meditate as it were.”
 This suggests that meditation is a form of abiding, of simply being present, which certainly describes an important feature of the meditative state.
-In the same Upanishadic passage, we learn that true greatness among men is a result of having obtained "a share of meditation as it were."
+In the same Upanishadic passage, we learn that true greatness among men is a result of having obtained"A share of meditation as it were.”

 In the oldest Upanishads, dhyana is not yet recognized as a formal component of the spiritual path.
 It is, however, beginning to be referred to as one of the means of acquiring knowledge of the Self.
 In that context, it usually stands for the contemplation of the revealed truth, the Vedic teaching about the Self deep within the human psyche.